tsawyer/mqbridge/README.md

 # Mqbridge
 2022-03-26

-The purpose of mqbridge (multi-qbridge) is to network mutiple Quantars on one host in a central location to ease installion, maintaince and operations.
+The purpose of mqbridge (multi-qbridge) is to network mutiple Quantars on one host in a central location to ease installation, maintaince and operations.
 Mqbridge may serve as an alternative to an AstroTAC Comparator in non-voting applications.
 Mqbridge is a Docker image containing the Quantar to CISCO connector known as qbridge by VK2ERG and P25Gateway by G4KLX.
 Each container created from the qbridge image independently networks one Quantar allowing for operation excatly like an individual qbridge host.
 Qbridge and P25Gateway are binary executables compiled to run under an Alpine Linux container.

 If you have an understanding of P25Gateway and docker-compose you can probably look at docker-compose.yml and install without all the details provided here.
 Otherwise I hope I've shortened your learing curve.